great-expectations/great_expectations/docs/tutorials/getting_started/tutorial_create_expectations.md

 :::

-Expectations are the workhorse abstraction in Great Expectations.
+<TechnicalTag relative="../../" tag="expectation" text="Expectations" /> are the workhorse abstraction in Great Expectations.
 Each Expectation is a declarative, machine-verifiable assertion about the expected format, content, or behavior of your data.
 Great Expectations comes with dozens of built-in Expectations, and it’s possible to develop your own custom Expectations, too.

-The CLI will help you create your first Expectation Suite.
+The <TechnicalTag relative="../../" tag="cli" text="CLI" /> will help you create your first <TechnicalTag relative="../../" tag="expectation_suite" text="Expectation Suite" />.
 Suites are simply collections of Expectations.
-In order to create a new suite, we will use the built-in Profiler to automatically create an Expectation Suite called `getting_started_expectation_suite_taxi.demo`.
+In order to create a new suite, we will use the built-in <TechnicalTag relative="../../" tag="profiler" text="Profiler" /> to automatically create an Expectation Suite called `getting_started_expectation_suite_taxi.demo`.

 ### Create an Expectation Suite using the CLI

 Since we are using the CLI, you will want to return to your console and the `ge_tutorials` folder.
-Remember: This is where we initialized our Data Context, and the Data Context is our access point to everything else in Great Expectations!
+Remember: This is where we initialized our <TechnicalTag relative="../../" tag="data_context" text="Data Context" />, and the Data Context is our access point to everything else in Great Expectations!

 From the `ge_tutorials` folder, type the following into your terminal: